NurseQ/Programming-and-Scripting-Project/PROJECT.md

 ### Splitting the columns
 The code below first splits the dataset into each column then divides each column by fifty.
 This will assign each group of fifty measurements into each flowers petal length, petal width, sepal length and sepal width.
 When the measurements are grouped into each flowers appropriate heading, further analysis can be employed.
 The inserted code under max, min, mean shows code used to calculate the maximum measurements, minimum measurements and the average of each group or heading.

+### Statistical Values

-### Max, min, mean
+### Histograms

 ## Classification process
 The paper by Fisher was found to be mathematically challenging to use as a basis for the conduct of this project.
 The programming skills of the researcher was also deficient to offer more complex solutions to try and classify the flowers.
 The paper by Hoey offered a simpler solution and less complicated method to classify the flowers from the dataset.
 Hoey looked at the dataset and drew patterns to see how each of the class of flowers differed from each other.
-Although, the method used in this project produced mere generalizations, it seems to be a  direct process to attempt to classify the flowers.
+This project attempts to use Hoey's method to produce a distinction between each of the flowers.
+The conclusions drawn from this project are generalizations and would require more advanced statistical analysis including standard deviation and variance to offer more accurate distinctions.
+The use of other python data analytics libraries might also be needed to output more intuitive graphical representation or graphs for a more detailed analysis of the dataset.

 **Figure 1** - This scatter plot compares the petal length with the classification of flower.
 Conclusions drawn from figure 1 are listed below and the maximum, minimum and mean support the listed conclusions.
 1. The Iris Setosa has the shortest petal with little overlap with the second shortest flower, the Iris Versicolor.